covarep/covarep/vocoder/hmpd/README.txt

 estimates sinusoidal parameters at harmonic frequencies (it accounts for ~95% of the computation time of the analysis).

-It has been shown that analysis/re-resynthesis of the aHM model with LS solution (aHM-LS) has quasi-perfect reconstruction while providing among the most accurate sinusoidal parameters [5].
-Therefore, aHM-LS was used in the original works [1,2,3,4] in order to minimize the impact of the harmonic analysis on the evaluation results.
+It has been shown [5] that analysis/re-resynthesis of the aHM model with LS solution (aHM-LS) has quasi-perfect reconstruction while providing among the most accurate sinusoidal parameters [5].
+Therefore, aHM-LS was used in the original works of HMPD [1,2,3,4] in order to minimize the impact of the harmonic analysis on the evaluation results.
 This ensures, as best as possible, that the results presented in [1,2,3,4] are due to the phase processing techniques, the subject studied, and not due to the harmonic analysis method.